Frequently Asked Questions

 Please note that as we work directly with farms and depend on the sun’s good will, bags’ content might vary slightly from what was announced.

-Every last week of the month, we post on the same Facebook Group what will be in the following week Wine Box.
+Every last week of the month, we post on the same Facebook Group what will be in the following week's Wine Box.

 Why do I need to pay a deposit for the 2-month notice subscription?

 At ShiokFarm, we commit to work with farmers on behalf of the community.
-You can cancel your subscription at any point in time, however if you chose a standard subscription (as opposed to a renewable 1-month trial), we will need a two months' notice.
+You can cancel your subscription at any point in time, however if you chose the "Support Our Farmers" program (as opposed to a renewable 4 weeks "Flexible" program), we will need a two months' notice.
 This is why we require a $200 deposit.
 It will be given back to you, provided you give us this notice.
 If you do not, we will use it to support the farm while we are looking for someone to take over your share.

 When is my credit card charged for my subscription?